-This printable camping theme set will help you easily and quickly transform your dramatic play center into a campground, campsite, or a State Park.
+This printable camping theme for your classroom set will help you easily and quickly transform your dramatic play center into a campground, campsite, or a State Park.

 Also included in this kit is an article that explains how dramatic play supports academic learning in the preschool or kindergarten classroom.

-The 161 page dramatic play camping kit includes the following printables:
+The 161 page dramatic play camping themed kit for your classroom includes the following printables:

 - Book List